Frog debuts a radical new business model. Can it save independent design?

 The deal is indicative of the ever-changing nature of the business of a design consultancy.
 Over the last decade and a half, since Frog founder Hartmut Esslinger sold a majority stake of his company in 2005, dozens of independent design firms have followed suit.
 Lunar was bought by McKinsey, Fuseproject was bought by BlueFocus, Monotype by HGGC, Fjord by Accenture, Map and Universal Design by AKQA, and Argodesign by DXC Technology—to name a few.
 Even Ideo, one of Silicon Valley’s most influential design firms, sold a minority stake to Hakuhodo DY Holdings.
 That’s because while design is a valuable business, the business of design has never been as profitable as the businesses that design enables.

-Frog’s journey into venture capital began after the Oculus mishap in 2014, which led Zimmerman to found FrogVentures within Frog, an internal incubator helmed by ex-Frogger Ethan Imboden, to invest a little bit of money ($250,000 to $500,000) and a lot of design expertise into early-stage startups.
+Frog’s journey into venture capital began after the Oculus mishap in 2014, which led Zimmerman to found FrogVentures within Frog, an internal incubator helmed by ex-Frogger Ethan Imboden, to invest design expertise into early-stage startups.
 Frog would then own a percentage of these companies and make money as all investors do: getting a piece of the pie when the startup sold or went public.

 Frog doesn’t report the exact rate of return on the 18 startups it has backed to date, but the company claims its companies have a collective valuation of over $1 billion.
 Early stars include the smart cities project LQD Wifi, which was acquired by Verizon in 2016 for an undisclosed price, and Heatworks, a fluid heatings company that is in the midst of what Frog says is a multimillion licensing agreement.